-What do you know about Australia’s richest man and influenced business man in London?
+What do you know about Australia’s richest and most influential business man in London?

 Frank Lowy is one of the Zionist Capitalists you may have heard less about.
 He tends not to be raised in the press and media in order to pursue his own commercial and political affairs comfortably.
 His network is a very big Donald Trump supporter and therefore can be said to be a big influence on his policies.

 Frank Lowy is the wealthiest person in Australia; his business provides income in dozens of cities and several of the world’s countries; He is among the founders and mangers of influential Israeli and American think tanks; He has paid enormous amounts of money to influence large governments foreign policies towards the Middle East, especially in the Israeli-Arab conflict; finally he is one of the Zionists who received heavy compensation from insurance companies after the 9/11 attacks.

 Lowy was born on October 22, 1930, in Czechoslovakia, and lived in Budapest, Hungary during the World War II.
 After the end of the war, he went to France in 1946 so as to make his way to British Mandate of Palestine, but he was caught en route by the British and deported to a detention camp in Cyprus.
 However, after several months, Lowy was allowed into Palestine.